christytan/ords-apex-dbcs/exacs-QA/README.md

 - Implement separation of duties to protect sensitive data in your database

-## Lab 12: Data Safe Advanced lab

-**Key Objectives**:

-As a database security admin,

-- Configure Data Masking and Auditing and Reporting for Exadata Cloud Service database

-## Lab 13: Use OCI CLI commands to work with Exadata Cloud Service
+## Lab 11: Use OCI CLI commands to work with Exadata Cloud Service

 **Key Objectives**: